boldbi/boldbi-kubernetes/helm/auto-deployment/bold-bi-auto-deployment-using-helm.md

 ## Create Namespace

-Run the following command to create the namespace in which the Bold BI resources will be dpleoyed in the kubernetes cluster.The default namespace is <i>bold-services</i>
+Run the following command to create the namespace where the Bold BI resources will be deployed in the Kubernetes cluster.
+The default namespace is <i>bold-services</i>.

 ```console
 kubectl create ns bold-services